Leash Free Areas

 - The owner of a dog is responsible for that animal’s actions while in leash free parks and public areas, not council.

 - Please ensure you remove all dog litter.
 Council provides bays and bins in leash free parks to assist in this.
-Failure to remove dog litter (faeces) is an offence that attracts an on the spot fine.
+Failure to remove dog litter (faeces) in public place and properly dispose is offence that has a penalty of $880.
+It can attracts an on-the-spot fine of $275 (pursuant to s 20 of Companion Animals Acts 1998 and sch 1 of Companion Animals Regulation 2008).

 - Ensure that when travelling to or from leash free parks and while walking your dog on public land (other than designated leash free parks), you keep your dog leashed at all times.
-Failure to keep your dog leashed on public land (other than designated leash free areas) is an offence and attracts an on the spot fine.
+Failure to keep your dog leashed on public land (other than designated leash free areas) is an offence that has a penalty of $1,100 for dog other than dangerous and restricted dog, and $11,000 for dangerous and restricted dog.
+It can attract an on the spot fine of $220 (for dog other than dangerous and restricted dog) and $1,760 for dangerous and restricted dog (pursuant to s 13(2) of Companion Animals Acts 1998 and sch 1 of Companion Animals Regulation 2008).

-- Ensure that your dog is registered and permanently identified (micro-chipped), it is an offence to not have your animal registered and permanently identified attracting an on the spot fine for each offence.
+- Ensure that your dog is registered and permanently identified (micro-chipped), it is an offence to not have your animal registered and permanently identified from the time it is 6 months old that has a penalty of $880 and $5,500 for dangerous or restricted dog.
+It can attract an on the spot fine of $165 for the offence and $1,320 for dangerous or restricted dog.(pursuant to s 9(1) of Companion Animals Acts 1998 and sch 1 of Companion Animals Regulation 2008).

-- Dangerous dogs must be kept leashed and muzzled while on public land at all times (even when in leash free parks) and controlled by an adult over the age of 18 years.
+- Dangerous dogs must be kept leashed and muzzled while on public land at all times (even when in leash free parks) and controlled by an adult over the age of 18 years (maximum penalty $5500).
+It can attract an on the spot fine of $1,320 (pursuant to s 36(1) of Companion Animals Acts 1998 and sch 1 of Companion Animals Regulation 2008)

 Dog litter is one of the major causes of pollution to our waterways.
-After rain, 50% of bacteria in the stormwater system that concern public health are from dog faeces (poo).
-The nutrients also contained in the dog faeces affect aquatic plants and wildlife in our creeks, rivers & harbour where they also encourage algal blooms (including poisonous blue green algae).
+After rain, 50% of bacteria in the stormwater system that concern public health are from dog faeces.
+The nutrients also contained in the dog poo affect aquatic plants and wildlife in our creeks, rivers & harbour where they also encourage algal blooms (including poisonous blue green algae).
 Nutrients from dog litter also threaten bushland encouraging weed growth and killing native vegetation.

 Dog litter bacteria is also a health concern where dog litter is stepped in and is then walked through your house, shopping centres, cars and public facilities posing the greatest health threat to children and the elderly.